7 out of 8 people found this review helpfulwrite a review of this game

 read more reviews for this game

-The GoodIn the year 2072, a hacker is caught trying to access secret files concerning Citadel space station, which is owned by TriOptimum Corporation, a massive corporate monopoly focusing on research, defense, and commercial manufacturing.
-Edward Diego, the arresting officer, offers to drop all the charges against him in exchange for a secret hacking job on SHODAN, the super-computer that controls Citadel Station.
-In addition, Diego gives the hacker a valuable military-grade cybernetic implant.
-SHODAN is hacked, removing its ethical constraints, and the hacker is prepared for surgery.
-Following the operation, the hacker is put into a healing coma in the surgical suite of the station's medical level, and after six long months, he awakens to find that everyone on board Citadel are dead.
+System Shock takes place in the year 2072, where a hacker is caught trying to access the computer system at TriOptimum Corporation, a massive corporate monopoly focusing on research, defense, and commercial manufacturing.
+Edward Diego, the arresting officer, offers to drop all charges against him if he does a little job: hack into SHODAN, the super-computer that controls Citadel Station.
+After SHODAN is hacked and its ethical constraints removed, the hacker is taken to Citadel where he is put into a healing coma on the station's Medical level, to be injected with a military-grade cybernetic implant.

 The Bottom LineSystem Shock tells the story of a hacker trying to stop SHODAN and her plans to destroy Earth.
 In order to get to her, tasks must be performed to thwart her experiments which will ultimately destroy Earth.
 There are ten levels which the player must explore fully for any cameras or hidden passages.
-Cyberspace must be entered to get additional information and unlock doors that can only be unlocked from there.
+Cyberspace must be entered to get additional information and unlock doors in the real world.

 Everything about System Shock is futuristic – the graphics, music, and sound effects.
 The highlight of the game has to be listening to SHODAN's voice, ordering her children around.
 There are two versions of the game: a disk version and an enhanced CD-ROM version.
 By playing the CD version of the game, I felt that its full speech gave some depth to the game.
 There are differences between the dialog and the spoken text, and for that reason, I wished that I had played the disk version first.